BenoitAverty/remix-i18n-test/README.md

 ## An attempt at a solution

-My experiment is located in the `custom-i18next-solution` branch.
+My experiment can be found in the `custom-i18next-solution` branch.
 The code that would be extracted into a package is the `app/remix-i18next` folder.

 The above problems are all related to the fact that translations are retrieved in the loaders.
 This is the fundamental problem in my opinion : **translations data is not application data**.
 It doesn't have the same lifecycle (changes leff often) and the freshness requirements are not thez same (most of the time, it's ok to have some stale translations until the next refresh).